Linear Viscoelastic Properties of the Vertex Model for Epithelial Tissues: Results

 In the solid phase, the storage bulk modulus is independent of the driving frequency and the loss bulk modulus is zero.
+This is because in the solid phase, the hexagonal tiling is stable to biaxial deformation and there is no relative motion of vertices with respect to the substrate, which is the sole source of dissipation.
 Thus the response of the system can be captured by a single spring $E_\text{solid}$ (Fig.~\ref{biaxial_rheology}e, inset).
-This is because the hexagonal tiling is stable to biaxial deformation in the solid phase and thus there is no internal relaxation.
-The measured value of the storage bulk modulus matches the analytical prediction
+The measured value of the storage bulk modulus matches the analytical prediction,

 by Staple, \emph{et al.}~\cite{staple2010mechanics}, where the hexagonal tiling is assumed to undergo affine deformation under biaxial deformation.
 Storage bulk moduli, normalized by $B_\text{theory}$, for different values of $p_0$ all collapse to 1 (Fig.~\ref{biaxial_rheology}e).